Georgia sheriff investigates jailers shown punching detainee

 As jailers try to hold Hobbs by his wrists, one of them starts punching Hobbs in the back of the head and neck.
 The video shows at least two other guards throwing punches.
 A second video from a camera outside the cell shows jailers drag Hobbs through the open door and hurl him against a wall.
 A deputy rapidly raises his right knee and foot a few times, though it’s unclear if he was striking Hobbs.
 The struggle continues until Hobbs, who is out of the camera frame, appears to be pinned on the ground.
 The entire confrontation lasts about a minute.

 Jail records show Hobbs was charged afterward with aggravated battery, simple assault and obstruction of law enforcement officers.
-Hobbs is a Black man.
-The sheriff’s office did not release any details about the jailers involved, including their races.

 There is no sound in the video released by Daniels.
 The attorney said he has a copy with audio, but he declined to share it.